Students Connect with Employers for Internships, Jobs at Baseball Winter Meetings Tuesday, January 12, 2016

 Photo by Kelsey Veydt, M.B.A. student

-More About: Center for Sports Media and Marketing, School of Communication, Rowland School of Business, transfer, broadcast reporting, broadcast reporting, internships, sports, arts and entertainment management, Career Development Center, M.B.A.
+More About: Center for Sports Media and Marketing, School of Communication, Rowland School of Business, transfer, broadcast reporting, internships, sports, arts and entertainment management, Career Development Center, M.B.A.